josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 In this part of the tutorial, we will walk through how to take the bumpy terrain from the previous part and turn it into an ocean.

 First let's set the color of the water.
-We do that by setting ALBEDO.
+We do that by setting `ALBEDO`.

-ALBEDO is a vec3 that contains the color of the object.
+`ALBEDO` is a `vec3` that contains the color of the object.

 Let's set it to a nice shade of blue.